coala/projects/data/projects/coala_cli.md

 5. Make the implementation of ApplyPatchAction log the applied patch.
 6. Reprompt after running actions only if the action says so.

+The end goal of the project is to:
+- [ ] Make coala easier to use
+- [ ] Adds new functionality so the user could have multiple options when he uses coala
-The end goal of the project is to make coala easier to use, hence the project is going to rely heavily upon mockups and feedback from the community.
-Also, in addition to the above changes the applicant is encouraged to come up with their own ideas to improve the CLI.
+- [X] Mockups and feedback from the community
+- [X] The applicant comes up with their own ideas to improve the CLI

+NOTE: Those written in italic are Work in Progress.

 [cEP-0010](https://github.com/coala/cEPs/pull/79/files) contains further
 details about the project.

 Make coala easier to use, hence the project is going to rely heavily upon mockups and feedback from the community.
 Adds new functionality so user could have multiple options when uses coala.
 The user interface would help coala become much more user friendly and intuitive.

 #### MILESTONES